arqalite/rummy-nights/README.md

 The latest stable release is automatically built and uploaded to Vercel at https://rummy-nights.vercel.app/.

 The latest commits are built and uploaded at https://rummy-nights-arqalite.vercel.app/

+The Android version is currently in review with Google Play - coming soon!

 The app is available in English and Romanian (the language can be changed in the settings).